 Shrubs, along with trees and hardscape, help supply a "backbone" for the yard.
 Any good list of shrubs will offer a glimpse into some of the possibilities these workhorses of the landscape provide.
 But several shrubs are plants poisonous to dogs, including the following:

 "An apple a day keeps the doctor away"?
 Our faith in this maxim is not shaken by the well-known fact that apple seeds contain cyanide.
 Nor should it be.
 But according to the ASPCA, even the leaves of apple trees (Malus) are toxic, and The Merck Veterinary Manual confirms this claim.
 Since the hawthorns are related to apples, it should come as no surprise that Washington hawthorn trees (Crataegus phaenopyrum), for example, are poisonous to canines.
 Here are some other examples:

 You may have heard that squirrels (a major pest for many other spring-flowering bulb plants) will not eat daffodils.
 But do you know why?
 The fact is, daffodils (Narcissus) are toxic.
 Other bulbs to be careful about if you have a dog include:

 Some landscaping stalwarts (including some tropical plants) are grown for their flowers, but others are grown for their vegetation.
 We sometimes refer to them as foliage plants.
 Some of the plant specimens poisonous to dogs that follow are also known for having large leaves, such as castor beans and the aptly-named "elephant ears."
-By contrast, bird of paradise and angel's trumpet are clearly grown for their sensational blossoms.
+By contrast, bird of paradise and angel's trumpet are grown for their sensational blossoms.
 Meanwhile, Aloe Vera may be toxic for your puppy, but it is found in many skin-care products for humans.
 As for snake lily, this unusual specimen is in a class all by itself:

 Weeds and Other Wild Plants

 Finally, as if weeds did not already give us fits in trying to control them, there are also some weeds that are poisonous to dogs.
 Yellow dock has some upside: namely, its leaves can be crushed to create a salve for stinging nettle (Urtica dioica) burns.
 Meanwhile, Mayapple, baneberry, bloodroot, and jack-in-the-pulpit have a place in wildflower gardens, and mistletoe is, of course, a classic for Christmas decorating, as is another poisonous plant, the poinsettia (Euphorbia pulcherrima):

-If you know you have plants poisonous to dogs growing in your yard, it is a good idea to keep your dog from accessing them, perhaps via some type of fencing.
+If you know you have plants poisonous to dogs growing in your yard, it is a good idea to keep your dog from accessing them, perhaps via some fencing.
 But seedlings (especially of weeds) can sprout up very quickly, so also be sure to monitor the grounds within the fencing, to ensure that it remains free of toxic intruders.
 If your dog becomes ill and you suspect that it has eaten one of these poisonous plants, contact your veterinarian immediately if you wish to be on the safe side.